PiDP-8/I Software

 OS/8 RK05 Media

-One of the most time consuming steps in building our PiDP-8/I software is building the OS/8 RK05 disk images from pristine, tested, curated sources.
-If you simply want the resulting disk images, we provide them here for you to download:
+One of the most time-consuming steps in building the PiDP-8/I software is building the OS/8 RK05 disk images from pristine, tested, curated sources.
+If you simply want the resulting disk images, they are provided here for direct download:

 Name Contents